-- The Imperial College and the University of Washington were funded by Bill Gates to produce exaggerated pandemic forecasts that would maximize Bill Gates’ biotech investments.
+- Bill Gates funded the Imperial College and the University of Washington to produce exaggerated pandemic forecasts that would maximize Bill Gates’ biotech investments.

-Bill Gates-funded research that was designed to be wrong but fit with the objectives of Bill Gates to exaggerate a pandemic.
+Bill Gates funded research designed to be wrong but fit with the objectives of Bill Gates to exaggerate a pandemic.
 This is faux research at Imperial College and a lesser-known model from The University of Washington.
 We will explore the technical problems of these models.

 Our References for This Article

-The Inaccuracy and Non-Replicatability of the Imperial College Covid Model
+The Inaccuracy and Non-Replicability of the Imperial College Covid Model

-And the Imperial College model not only proved to be horribly inaccurate, something that could have been predicted by looking at Nail Ferguson’s history of forecasts, but it also has been exposed for being unable to produce the same result between model runs as is explained in the following quotations.
+The Imperial College model not only proved to be inaccurate, something that could have been predicted by looking at Nail Ferguson’s history of forecasts.
+It also has been exposed for being unable to produce the same result between model runs, as explained in the following quotations.

 The model, credited with forcing the Government to make a U-turn and introduce a nationwide lockdown, is a “buggy mess that looks more like a bowl of angel hair pasta than a finely tuned piece of programming”, says David Richards, co-founder of British data technology company WANdisco.

 “In our commercial reality, we would fire anyone for developing code like this and any business that relied on it to produce software for sale would likely go bust.”